Coffee love from Guatemala to India

 Colombia: Land of a thousand flavours

 Full, smooth, aromatic: coffee from Colombia is extremely popular among coffee lovers.
 Depending on the region and climate in which they are cultivated, the beans that grow there exhibit slightly nutty citrus, peach or caramel aromas.
 The different climate zones help the beans to develop particularly varied flavour profiles.
-You can let the taste of Colombia melt in your mouth with our Colombia Edition.

 Brazil: Drying in the blazing sun